wpilibsuite/frc-docs/source/docs/software/basic-programming/robot-preferences.rst

          :language: cpp
          :lines: 122-130

 Reading a preference is easy.
-The ``GetDouble`` method takes two parameters, the key to read, and a default value to use in case the preference doesn't exist.
+The ``getDouble`` method takes two parameters, the key to read, and a default value to use in case the preference doesn't exist.
 There are similar methods for other data types like booleans, ints, and strings.

 Depending on the data that is stored in preferences, you can use it when you read it, such as the proportional constant above.
 Or you can store it in a variable and use it later, such as the setpoint, which is used in ``telopPeriodic`` below.